TylorS/typed/apps/website/content/guides/transforming-fx.md

 output: 1 .
 2 .
 3 |
 ```

-These rows assume sequential delivery. `mapEffect` forwards the callback's result; `filterEffect`
+These rows assume sequential delivery. `tap` runs an Effect while keeping the original value.
-forwards the original value only for `true`; `filterMapEffect` forwards only `Some`; `tap` forwards
+The corresponding admission operators are `filterEffect` (keep for `true`) and `filterMapEffect`
-the original after its observation Effect.
+(emit each `Some`).
 A failed predicate is not `false`: it enters the failure
 channel.
 [Recovery](/explore/fx-errors-and-recovery) decides whether that stops the feature.

 Effectful transformation inherits producer concurrency.
 If two callback deliveries overlap, the